 Thankfully, there are many HVAC solutions to fight airborne germs and viruses.
 We recommend pursuing a combination of filtration, ventilation and purification options.
-This is because your indoor air quality does impact your family’s ability to stay healthy.
+Your indoor air quality does impact your family’s ability to stay healthy.

 The previously mentioned whole-home humidifiers are a great step to fight against illness.
-Studies show that when your humidity is low, you’re more likely to have flu virus particles in your home.
+Studies show that when your humidity is low, you’re more likely to have flu virus particles indoors.
 Ensuring that your home is in the ideal humidity range will help keep occupants healthy and aid in reducing virus particles.
-Additionally, air purifiers help reduce the amount of germs in the air.
+Additionally, air purifiers help reduce the number of germs in the air.
 Similar to humidifiers, whole-home purifiers are wildly more efficient and successful at protecting your home compared to standalone units.

-Because of this, you should take a two-pronged approach to Autumn indoor air quality solutions before the cold and flu season fully arrives, and to better protect your indoor space from the novel coronavirus.
+Because of this, you should take a two-pronged approach to autumn indoor air quality concerns before the cold and flu season fully arrives—and to better protect your indoor space from the novel coronavirus.

 5. Likely Increase in Pollution

 In many areas, fall comes with an increase in air pollution.
-This happens for a couple reasons.
-First, driving tends to increase in the colder months and make up a larger percentage of transportation methods.
-When it’s warm outside and something is nearby, you may consider walking or biking.
-When the weather is cold, chances are you’re choosing the car for every errand.
+This happens for a couple of reasons.
+First, driving tends to increase in the colder months and makes up a larger percentage of transportation methods.
+When it’s warm outside and your destination is nearby, you may consider walking or biking.
+But when the weather is cold, chances are you’re choosing the car for every errand.

 Additionally, people use more energy in general during the fall.
-This is because we use a mix of both A/C and heat as the weather changes to ensure comfortable temperatures.
+This is because we use a mix of both AC and heat as the weather changes to ensure comfortable temperatures.
 We also spend more time indoors with lights on because it gets darker earlier.
-The increase in energy use also increases pollution simply because it requires more energy.
+The widescale increase in energy use contributes to pollution.
 When there’s more air pollution outside, it’s likely to increase indoor air pollution as well.

 The Solution to Air Pollution

-Whole-home air purifiers are the best way to reduce pollution and improve your home’s indoor air quality.
-Purification systems attach to the furnace and decontaminate the air you breathe before it’s even recirculated back into the home.
+Whole-home air purifiers are one of the best ways to reduce pollution and improve your home’s indoor air quality.
+Purification systems attach to the furnace or air handling unit and decontaminate the air you breathe before it’s even recirculated back into the home.
 They’re an ideal low-maintenance solution for cleaner air.

-We often think of mold as something that stays in the corners of basements, wet spaces outdoors and the corners of our homes we tend to not think about.
-However, mold spores grow and circulate through wind to eventually get into your home.
-They also can circulate through your indoor air.
+We often think of mold as something that stays in the basement, wet spaces outdoors and the corners of our homes we tend to not think about.
+However, mold spores grow and circulate to eventually enter your home.
+They also circulate through your indoor air.

 The Solution to Increased Mold

 The HVAC solutions for removing mold from indoor air are already included on this list.
-Whole-home humidifiers, purifiers and upgrading the air filters in your home are all helpful steps to combat mold.
-It’s perhaps one of the best benefits of HVAC solutions, you’re almost always fixing two problems (or more!) at once.
+Whole-home humidifiers, purifiers and upgrading the air filters in your home are all helpful steps to combat mold!
+Perhaps one of the best benefits to HVAC/IAQ solutions is that they’re multipurpose.
+You’re almost always fixing two problems (or more!) at once.

-So, whether or not you have a mold allergy, we recommend improving your HVAC system by including IAQ systems.
-Even simply upgrading your air filters to MERV 13 or higher rated filters can keep your family healthier and protect from mold particles.
+So, whether or not you or a family member suffers from mold sensitivity, we recommend improving your HVAC system by including IAQ systems.
+Even simply upgrading your air filters to MERV 13 or higher-rated filters can keep your family healthy.

 Taking Charge of Your Indoor Air Quality This Autumn

 2020 has been quite an unpredictable year.
-And while there are changes in the air and environment as we officially enter fall that you can’t control … you do have power over the air you breathe in your home.
-In fact, it’s the one space you can control and we suggest investing in the quality of the air you breathe.
+And while there are changes in the air and environment that you can’t control … you do have power over the air you breathe in your home.
+In fact, it’s the one space you truly control, and we suggest investing in the quality of the air you breathe.